Skip to content

 minority tibet

-In 2016, the local government organized the first festival in Qifeng to celebrate the pear blooming season.
-The local authorities invited me and I gladly accepted.
-The festival was held on March 15 and the program included dancing and singing by some of China’s ethnic minorities.
+The local authorities invited me to the first festival in Qifeng to celebrate the pear blooming season, and I gladly accepted.
+The festival was held around mid-March, and the program included dancing and singing by some of China’s ethnic minorities.

-Spending some time walking in the countryside surrounded by beautiful scenery it’s probably not the first thing that comes to your mind when you think about China.
+Spending time walking in the countryside surrounded by beautiful scenery is probably not the first thing that comes to mind when you think about China.
 But that’s exactly what you can do in Heqing.

 Relaxing in one of the many parks

 There are several nice ponds around Heqing.
 The biggest ones are the Yellow Dragon Pond and the Black Dragon Pond.
-The Yellow Dragon Pond has a footbridge that stretches over a part of the lake and it’s really peaceful.
+The Yellow Dragon Pond has a footbridge that stretches over a part of the lake and is peaceful.

 Furthermore, TNC has worked hard to create a natural reserve in one of the wetland areas in Heqing.
-Every year there are more than 8000 birds coming in this small town during winter.
+More than 8000 birds come to this small town every year during winter.

 Exploring the countryside